didillysquat/VTK2022/README.md

 - filter out cell with < 1500 UMIs
 - filter out cells with a high percentage of counts of mitochondrial origin

-> **Exercise XXX**: Filter out those cells.
+> **Exercise**: Filter out those cells.
 Have a look at the pbmc3K tutorial for how to do this.

 Now that we have completed the pre-processing of the data.

-> **Exercise XXX**: Visualize the data again to make sure that the filtering has been applied.
+> **Exercise**: Visualize the data again to make sure that the filtering has been applied.
 Has it?

-> **Exercise XXX**: How would we produce the figure from the paper that shows library size plotted against mitochrondrial transcript percent?
+> **Exercise**: How would we produce the figure from the paper that shows library size plotted against mitochrondrial transcript percent?
-## Part XXX: Normalization and dimensionality reduction
+## Part 16: Normalization and dimensionality reduction

 You'll hear the term normalization a lot in computational biology and data science.